Thermally activated delayed fluorescence emitters with dual conformations for white organic light-emitting diodes: mechanism and molecular design†

-Thermally activated delayed fluorescence (TADF) molecules with dual emission are of great potential to be used as single emitters in white organic light-emitting diodes (WOLEDs).
+Thermally activated delayed fluorescence (TADF) molecules with dual emission have great potential for use as single emitters in white organic light-emitting diodes (WOLEDs).
 In this paper, the light-emitting mechanisms of PTZ-TTR and PTZ-Ph-TTR with blue-orange dual emission are studied systematically.
-The near-planar and near-orthogonal conformations are responsible for the blue and orange emission respectively.
+The near-planar and near-orthogonal conformations are responsible for the blue and orange emission, respectively.
 For PTZ-TTR, the near-orthogonal conformation is only generated by the transformation from the near-planar conformation, while the near-orthogonal conformation of PTZ-Ph-TTR can be generated by both excitation and transformation.
-This results in relative strong orange emission in PTZ-Ph-TTR.
+This results in relatively strong orange emission in PTZ-Ph-TTR.
 In addition, the TADF mechanism is investigated, and two up-conversion pathways are revealed for both molecules.
-Based on the comparison of the photophysical properties of PTZ-TTR in toluene and aggregation state, we find that aggregation could induce a smaller energy gap between the first singlet excited state and the first triplet excited state.
-Besides, the substitution effect of donors on the light-emitting properties is studied, and the design rules for emitters with dual conformation and compensatory emission are proposed.
-Our theoretical results would favor the understanding of the light-emitting mechanism as well as the design of new-type TADF emitters in WOLEDs.
+Based on the comparison of the photophysical properties of PTZ-TTR in toluene and the aggregation state, we find that aggregation could induce a smaller energy gap between the first singlet excited state and the first triplet excited state.
+Besides, the substitution effect of donors on light-emitting properties is studied, and the design rules for emitters with dual conformations and compensatory emission are proposed.
+Our theoretical results would favor the understanding of the light-emitting mechanism as well as the design of new-type TADF emitters for WOLEDs.